 What to Serve with Roasted Okra

-Honestly, this roasted broccoli can be paired with just about any protein option – beans, tofu, fish, chicken… the possibilities are endless!
+Honestly, this roasted okra can be paired with just about any protein option – beans, tofu, fish or chicken… the possibilities are endless!
 Here are some ideas: